lrq3000/hexiano/Hexiano/ROADMAP.md

 - Interactive tutorials (one for each keyboard) to know how to play major scales, minor, change root note, etc...
 - Midi tutorial: load a midi file and the keys to press will be highlighted on the screen.
 - internal audio effects by using an (external?) realtime audio effects processing library (eg: Flanger, Filter Enveloppe which could be used to simulate Expression, etc.).
+- external audio constant latency (store timestamp and delta from previous) to avoid jitter.
+- refactor setUpBoard() to use as arguments only two vectors (length being the pitch change)  and directions of those vectors to construct generically an hexagon board.
+- full board option: draw not only the keys visible on-screen, but any possible key, and let the user move the screen wherever he wants to.
+This is possible and should not use much more resources since instruments load all notes sounds anyway, whether the note is visible or not.

 DONE
 ---------